DataJuggler/IClonePythonUpdater/README.md

 Note: instructions are more detailed as some Python programmers from IClone Discord and Forums may not be familiar with Visual Studio or C#.

 Clone the solution:
-Click the Clone button, which copies the Git Url to your clipboard, or download the solution as a zip file and extract to a folder.
+1. Click the Clone button, which copies the Git Url to your clipboard, then open Visual Studio and select Clone Project, and paste in the Git Url. or
+2. download the solution as a zip file and extract to a folder.

 After cloning, open IClonePythonUpdater.sln